xp44mm/Notebook/RxInAction/08 Working with basic query operators.md

 Figure 8.1 Example of an observable pipeline.
 Each block may or may not be present, and the order of blocks may change as well.
 Sometimes one type of block may be present more than once.

-NOTE For those who speak LINQ as a second language, this chapter might seem trivial at times.
+NOTE: For those who speak LINQ as a second language, this chapter might seem trivial at times.
 But more than once I've found that previous knowledge may lead to false conclusions, so it's better to be on the safe side and make sure that a standard query operator works the way you'd expect it to.

 ## 8.1 Selecting what's important (mapping)